 This is exactly why you need to improve your local SEO.
 No need to stress, as we’ve got the top SEO tips to help you boost your foot traffic and get you on the map (literally).
 The best way to start is by claiming your business on Google My Business, and filling in your profile from head to toe.
 This way, your business can be found when searching on Google Maps.
-Plus, you’ll have a chance to win some prime real estate in Google’s local pack, the boxed result that appears at the top of the results page, which includes a map and a list of 3 businesses.
+Plus, you’ll be eligible to earn some prime real estate in Google’s local pack, the boxed result that appears at the top of the results page, which includes a map and a list of 3 businesses.

-Another great way to is to sign up to as many local directories as you can.
-The Wix Site Booster app makes this process super easy for you by finding the most relevant places across the web and reminding you to sign up.
+Another great way is to sign up to as many relevant local directories as you can.
 Ready to go loco?
 Read this post for more advice and advanced tips on local SEO.

 This may seem like a step that is sometimes overlooked, but a good site structure is essential for your SEO.
 In addition to making it easier for search engine bots to crawl and understand hierarchy, it’s paramount for users to be able to peruse through your site freely.
-This can seriously help increase metrics such as: amount of pages visited and time spent on your website.
-And these are key elements search engines will factor in when deciding the fate of your ranking.
+This can seriously help increase the amount of pages potential customers visit and time spent on your website.

-What do you need to do?
-Don’t you worry ‘bout a thing.
 Wix website templates automatically provide you with an optimal structure for your website.
 All templates come with an intuitive menu to make navigation on your site simple and intuitive.
-Plus, heading tags (these are SEO terms for headlines and titles) are all beautifully formatted in a way to give hierarchy to your page so that it looks and feels organized (and stunning).
+Plus, heading tags (these are SEO terms for headings and titles) are all beautifully formatted in a way to give hierarchy to your page so that it looks and feels organized (and stunning).
 Remember when customizing your menu to include all sections in a clear way so that all of your website content can be easily found (and clicked on).
 A visitor shouldn’t click more than twice to reach any other page of your website.

 A website without images is like a musical without the songs.
 It’s a fact, rich media such as photographs or images, enhance your website’s user experience.
 And you know what happy users means?
-That’s right, a strong SEO for your website.
+That’s right, more business for your website.
 There is one minor problem though: Google and other search engines can’t see images like we do.
-This is why you need to add text to help them understand what’s on your photos, graphs and other pics.
-Adding these little textual descriptions will enable your images to be found on Google Image Search, which allows you to get even more traffic to your site.
-On top of this, search engines tend to perceive websites with optimized images as more polished and grant them with a better overall ranking.
+This is why you need to add text to help them understand what’s in your photos, graphs and other images.
+Adding these little textual descriptions, known as alt text, can help your images get found on Google Image Search, which can drive additional traffic to your site.
 Remember, it’s important that you add unique and descriptive alt text to all of your images.
 Using Wix, it’s actually really easy to insert alt text for your images.
 Learn how to do it and become an alt text pro.

 Optimizing your site is already a great start to your online success.
 But every website needs a little help from Internet friends to get by.
-What we mean is that, in order to really excel in SEO, you need to get so-called ‘backlinks’ to your website.
+What we mean is that, in order to really excel in SEO, you need to get backlinks to your website.
 Basically, these are links from external sites to your own.
-Being the most powerful ranking signal, this one is the hardest to achieve.
+Being one of the most powerful ranking signals, this one can be the hardest to achieve.
 Don’t worry though, we’ve got a blog post for that too.
 Check this out to discover how to become an outreach pro.

 Another way to get your name out there and attract attention from online peeps is social media.
-Although not as strong a signal, engagement on these channels is an indirect way to improve your SEO.
-And of course, Wix automatically makes your links shareable on social so you don’t need to worry about your website looking good on Facebook and Twitter.
+And of course, Wix automatically makes your links shareable on social media so you don’t need to worry about your website looking good on Facebook and Twitter.
 It also gives you complete control when it comes to the image shared with your link on social media.
 You can easily change it from inside the editor.
 See how easy it is to do here.